haw230/the-anadromi-project/journal.md

 def test_simple():
     assert(1) = 1
 ```
 Otherwise pytest won't work.
 Understood makefiles better today. --verbose and --disable-pytest-warnings are useful.
 There are other flags too.
 Got tests to continue after failure.
+Unfortunately, they don't provide enough information.
+Will have to look for another way.
+Wrote a rough intro to GitHub and C9.
+Gotta come back and add screenshots.

+## Tuesday July 25